-The plaintiff, while getting a haircut at defendant’s barber shop, found a pocketbook on the table and showed it to the defendant.
-The plaintiff left the pocketbook with defendant so that efforts could be made to see if the owner would claim it.
-After no owner came forward, the plaintiff demanded that the defendant give the money to him, as the finder of the pocketbook, and the defendant refused.
-The plaintiff then sued to recover the money that he found in the pocketbook.
-The trial court entered judgment in favor of the barber shop owner, and the plaintiff appealed.
+While getting a haircut at a barber shop owned by Medina (defendant), McAvoy (plaintiff) found a pocketbook on the table and showed it to Medina.
+The pocketbook had been placed on the table by a customer and accidentally left on the table.
+McAvoy left the pocketbook with Medina so that efforts could be made to see if the owner would claim it.
+After no owner came forward, McAvoy demanded that Medina give the money to him, as the finder of the pocketbook, and Medina refused.
+McAvoy then sued to recover the money that he found in the pocketbook.
+The trial court entered judgment in favor of Medina, and McAvoy appealed.

 Rule of Law

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.

 You’ll be in good company: Quimbee is one of the most widely used and trusted sites for law students, serving more than 97,000 law students since 2011.
 Some law schools—such as Yale, Vanderbilt, Berkeley, and the University of Illinois—even subscribe directly to Quimbee for all their law students.
 Read our student testimonials.

 Learn more about Quimbee’s unique (and proven) approach to achieving great grades at law school.

 Quimbee is a company hell-bent on one thing: helping you get an “A” in every course you take in law school, so you can graduate at the top of your class and get a high-paying law job.
 We’re not just a study aid for law students; we’re the study aid for law students.
 Read more about Quimbee.

 Here's why 220,000 law students have relied on our case briefs: